 - I use a Brita to filter my tap water.
-The Stockholm tap water is okay, but having grown up in the north of Sweden I’m sensitive to even the smallest hint of chlorine in my water.
 If I can get rid of some antibiotics residue this way, then that’s a plus.

 - I’m not a physician (despite this blog’s name) and you should always consult your doctor before following any recommendations yourself.
 Please also note that I take these supplements on a cyclical schedule and therefore not every day.